godotengine/godot-website/collections/_article/godot-web-progress-report-8.md

 Once installed, the web app will be added to the home screen, and will be able to start like a native app, even when the device is offline.

-Extra features may also be avaible for installed web apps like locking the device orientation, and starting in fullscreen.
+Extra features may also be available for installed web apps like locking the device orientation, and starting in fullscreen.

 ![Installed PWA Running](/storage/app/uploads/public/60c/393/39b/60c39339bab5c662844052.png)